Hear more from the ATISign me up

 During her career at the ATI, Alice has been a focal point for work on aircraft emissions analysis, single pilot operations and unmanned traffic management systems.
 Alice has a particular interest in the impact of technology developments on aircraft and their operating environments.
 Her focus is now moving to less conventional aircraft, including vertical lift and electrified commercial aircraft.

 Alice engages with a range of industry stakeholders and specialists in the whole aircraft and aerodynamics technology communities and is a regular speaker at events and conferences.

 Alice joined the ATI after completing her doctorate at Cranfield University in the Centre for Propulsion.
-Her first degree, from Imperial College, was in Aeronautical Engineering, which included a year in France studying aircraft propulsion.
-During her time at Cranfield as a Research Engineer, Alice was responsible for developing a physics-based maintenance cost methodology for large commercial aircraft engines encompassing engine and aircraft performance, maintenance and cost modelling.
+Her first degree from Imperial College was in Aeronautical Engineering, which included a year at the Ecole Centrale de Lyon, France, studying aircraft propulsion.
+During her time at Cranfield University as a sponsored industrial Research Engineer, Alice was responsible for developing a physics-based maintenance cost methodology for large commercial aircraft engines encompassing engine and aircraft performance, maintenance and through-life cost modelling.

 Outside worlk, Alice is actively engaged in voluntary work both as a Girlguiding Unit Leader and as a STEM ambassador, supporting events to encourage youth engagement with STEM subjects and careers.
 She is a keen dinghy sailor who competes at local, national, and European events and she also loves swimming and skiing.

 Where is Alice attending events or what publications have they written?